HyperInspire/InspireFace/README.md

 ### Python Native Sample

+The Python implementation is compiled based on InspireFace source code, and is integrated using a native interface approach.

 #### Use pip to install InspireFace

 You can use pip to install the InspireFace Python package: